helgoboss/helgobox/doc/user-guide.md

 In order to make it easier for users to know which main presets are compatible with which controller presets, ReaLearn is in the process of introducing so-called domains.
 For now, the following domains are considered:

-- **DAW:** For typical Mackie-style DAW control elements.
+- **DAW control:** For typical Mackie-style DAW control elements.
 - **Grid:** For grid-control elements such as the ones on the Launchpad.
-- **Linear:** For control elements that are best represented as increasing numbers, e.g. a simple generic row of knobs.
+- **Numbered:** For control elements that are best represented as increasing numbers, e.g. a simple generic row of knobs.

 The general idea is: